 - MXL 770 – One of the most affordable condenser mics on the market, this $70 mic comes with a free shock mount and a rugged carrying case for safe-keeping.
 This multi-purpose mic will give you that warm sound without compromising the top-end clarity.

-- Rode NT1-A – If you’re looking for a complete package, you can purchase one of the most popular mics used by vocalists, studio owners and musicians.
-Although this one is a bit pricier, this all-around microphone package comes with a studio-grade pop filter, shock mount, a 20-inch microphone cable, a dust cover and an instructional video CD.
+- Rode NT1-A – If you’re looking for a complete package, you can purchase one of the most popular mics used by vocalists, studio owners, and musicians.
+Although Rode microphones come at slightly higher prices, it’s always worth the buy.
+The Rode NT1-A comes ready with a pop filter, shock mount, a 20-inch microphone cable, and a carrying pouch.